 We’re now speaking to lots of property developers and landlords to help them better understand the risks and opportunities.

-Following an unprecedented stamp duty land tax case, Primas Law is currently acting on behalf of a number of landlords and property developers to claim back overpaid SDTL (stamp duty land tax).
+Following an unprecedented stamp duty land tax case, Primas is currently acting on behalf of a number of landlords and property developers to claim back overpaid SDLT (stamp duty land tax).

 With a recent client claiming a £37,000 refund, the case is a real win for property developers and landlords who have unknowingly overpaid the surcharge.